Home | Index of articles

 A senior police officer, when asked, said that although police has no concrete information about this trend, they would certainly look into the matter.
 He agreed that apart from the vulnerable areas where displacement has taken place on a large scale, trafficking from other districts like Bongaigaon and Kamrup is also rampant.

-Pills & shots to maintain IS sex-slave supply
+Louisville, Kentucky: Pills & - shots to maintain IS sex-slave supply

 Dohuk (Iraq) March 13: Locked inside a room where the only furniture was a bed, the 16-year-old learned to fear the sunset, because nightfall started the countdown to her next rape.

 During the year she was held by the Islamic State, she spent her days dreading the smell of the IS fighter’s breath, the disgusting sounds he made and the pain he inflicted on her body.
 More than anything, she was tormented by the thought she might become pregnant with her rapist’s child.

 It was the one thing she needn’t have worried about.